Add this and other places to your personal travel plan. We will then help you with further suitable suggestions: free of charge and straightaway!

 Because Memorial Day is a federal holiday, certain government institutions are usually closed in recognition.
 This includes post offices, the DMV, libraries, and public schools.
 Often large institutions like banks honor it as well.
 This is more noticeable for those people living in New York than those visiting.

 It’s also one of the biggest shopping weekends of the season, with sales events to kick off the summer.
-In the past, national chain stores like Target, CVS, and Walgreens were generally open for normal business hours.
-This was true for a majority of grocery stores, too.
 If you’re looking to do some shopping and take advantage of the seasonal sales, you’ll also find that most retail stores are also open in NYC.

 A good rule of thumb to consider if you are planning an NYC Memorial Day weekend is that you’ll likely find anything you need on Saturday and Sunday.
 Stores may have more limited hours on Monday, especially local stores or family-run operations, but they’ll still likely be open at some point during Memorial Day weekend.

 Are bars and restaurants open on Memorial Day in NYC?

 Given the amount of people traveling in and out of the city for the federal holiday and long weekend, the majority of bars and restaurants will be open on Memorial Day in NYC.
 What’s more, Monday, May 29th, 2023 – the official day for Memorial Day – is often a day off of work.
 This makes for a 3-day weekend in the US, allowing restaurants and bars to extend their weekend specials.